mfornace/nupack-docs-dev/sources/design.md

 # algorithm parameters (see Supp Info of [@Wolfe17] for details)
 options = DesignOptions(
-    f_stop=0.02,      # stop condition for sequence optimization seed=0,           # random seed if 0, use specified seed if non-zero H_split=2,        # default: 2 for RNA, 3 for DNA and custom
+    f_stop=0.02,      # stop condition for sequence optimization seed=0,           # if 0 then random seed; else use specified seed to get reproducible design trial H_split=2,        # default: 2 for RNA, 3 for DNA and custom N_split=12,
-    N_split=12,
     f_split=0.99,     # in interal (0,1)